rajivrnair/upsource-slack-api-adapter/README.md

   "slackWebhookUrl": "link-to-slack-webhook"
 }
 ```
+Save this file in the root directory of the project.
+See `sample.config.json` for an example.

 The application runs on port 4000.
 Redirect Upsource webhook to this address.
-Save this file in the root directory of the project.

 ## Running the adapter
 Install npm dependencies by running `npm install`